Global - Credentials

 Username

 Username for the user you want to logon.
 The field is an editable dropdown populated with users from the Server.
-When Is Managed Service Account is checked, the dropdown is repopulated with available (g)MSA accounts instead.
+When MSA is checked, the dropdown is repopulated with available (g)MSA accounts instead.

 Password